jurgenwigg/py3S60/newcore/Doc/library/os.rst

    Set the extended filesystem attribute *attribute* on *path* to *value*.
    *attribute* must be a bytes or str with no embedded NULs (directly or indirectly through the :class:`PathLike` interface).
-If it is a str, it is encoded with the :term:`filesystem encoding and error handler`.  *flags* may be :data:`XATTR_REPLACE` or :data:`XATTR_CREATE`.
+If it is a str, it is encoded with the filesystem encoding.  *flags* may be :data:`XATTR_REPLACE` or :data:`XATTR_CREATE`.
 If :data:`XATTR_REPLACE` is given and the attribute does not exist, ``ENODATA`` will be raised.
    If :data:`XATTR_CREATE` is given and the attribute already exists, the